ghuntley/workshops/nix-workshop/README.md

 ## Topics Covered

 ## Computer Setup

-Attendees will need computer with [virtual box installed][developer-environment-setup].
+Attendees will need a computer with either Linux, macOS or Windows 10 (with WSL enabled and Ubuntu installed) installed on it.
+See [prerequisites][prerequisites].

 ## Legend